C-class ferry: Routes

 C-class ferries are double-ended; they have a separate bridge at each end and therefore are not required to turn around during the sailing.
 These ferries generally run on the Duke Point–Tsawwassen, Horseshoe Bay–Departure Bay and Horseshoe Bay–Langdale routes.
-At one time, these ferries operated on the Swartz Bay–Tsawwassen route, but due to limitations placed on their speed when transiting Active Pass—after an accident they were required to operate in the more maneuverable docking mode rather than cruising mode—it is no longer feasible to run them on that route.
+At one time, these ferries operated on the Swartz Bay–Tsawwassen route, but due to limitations placed on their speed when transiting Active Pass—after an accident they were required to operate in the more manoeuvrable docking mode rather than cruising mode—it is no longer feasible to run them on that route.

 Incidents and accidents

 On August 9, 1979, Queen of Alberni was transiting through Active Pass when it ran aground on Galiano Island, tipping fifteen degrees to starboard.
 Several large commercial vehicles on board the vessel at the time were damaged.
 No persons were injured, but a racehorse onboard was killed.